0xvivek04/EGGcellent/README.md

 ## About Us

-Eggcellent is a project by the innovative instrumentation students of Vishwakarma Institute of Technology, aimed at revolutionizing the poultry farming industry through automation and smart technology.
+EGGcellent is a project, aimed at revolutionizing the poultry farming industry through automation and smart technology.

 ## Getting Started

 For more information on setting up and using Eggcellent, please refer to our # Eggcellent: Poultry Farming Automation

-Eggcellent is an advanced app designed for automating poultry farming operations.
+EGGcellent is an advanced app designed for automating poultry farming operations.
 Developed by instrumentation students at Vishwakarma Institute of Technology, this app offers comprehensive real-time monitoring and control for various parameters essential for maintaining optimal poultry farming conditions.

 ## Key Features